 - It is used to treat the flu.

 - This drug is not to be taken in place of a flu shot.
-If the doctor told you to have your child get the flu shot, your child needs to get it.
+If your doctor told you to get the flu shot, you need to get it.

 - This drug does not treat the common cold.

 - This drug does not stop the spread of the flu to others.

 - Talk with your doctor before getting a flu vaccine after taking this drug.
 Talk with your doctor before you take this drug if you have just gotten a flu vaccine.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this drug while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.